 While the summer is usually the go-to time for whitewater rafting, head to the river in the fall for fewer crowds and changing leaves.
 A recommended stretch for rafting is the Hudson River Gorge which runs 17 miles from Indian Lake New York and has up to Class IV whitewater.
 Though the rapids can be challenging, Adirondac Rafting Company will guide even a total beginner through with ease.
 And yes, it is chillier in the fall, so rent a wetsuit ($14) and bring a few layers for a day of extreme leaf peeping.

 Meander through History and Foliage

 For those looking for more mental than adrenal stimulation, head to the Adirondack Experience.
 While this facility is labeled a museum it has an open air campus with dozens of galleries, exhibits and experiences to participate in.
 Learn about the history of logging and then try your hand at a virtual log drive.
 Or walk past an historic 19th-century buggy and through a multi million dollar (in today’s currency) custom train car.
 Between exhibits, hike ¾ of a mile to Minnow Pond, explore historic cabins and rustic wood furniture or head out to the back deck of cafe for beautiful views of Blue Mountain Lake.

-For those with little ones, plan a visit around Fall Fest (early October) where the museum will host everything from wagon rides to cider presses, music and games.
+For those with little ones, plan a visit around Fall Fest (9/29) where the museum will host everything from wagon rides to cider presses, music and games.

 Hike to a High Point